 For your convenience, your hiking tour starts and finishes in the fine Cantalian town of Murat.
-You walk a variant of The Way of St James [via Averna] to get into position and then a selection of trails that include stretches of the ubiquitous GR400.
-By the end of the week, having closed the heavenly circle, you will feel an eternal bond with the extraordinary beauty of Cantal and recognize from a distance each and every Puy with which you have had the privilege to get acquainted during your week’s stay.
+You walk a variant of The Way of St James [via Averna] to get into position.
+Once onto the volcano, you walk stretches of the ubiquitous GR400.
+By the end of the week, having closed the heavenly circle, you will feel an eternal bond with the extraordinary beauty of Cantal.
+And you are guaranteed to recognize from a distance each and every Puy with which you have had the privilege of becoming acquainted.

 Walking in Cantal is a liberating experience.
-It may not help you with your French, but it should inspire you to re-fresh that long-forgotten knowledge of physical geography that you considered to be mere book-learning first time round.
-Moreover, you get to reflect on the spectacular scenery from the comfortable surroundings of your carefully-selected and fine accommodations – whilst feasting on some of the region’s culinary delights such as alligot, pounti and the renowned Bleu d’Auvergne and Cantal cheeses.
+It may not help your French language skills.
+Nevertheless, it should re-fresh your knowledge of physical geography that you considered mere book-learning first time around.
+Moreover, you get to reflect on the spectacular scenery from the comfortable surroundings of your fine and welcoming accommodations.
+Not to forget feasting on the region’s culinary delights such as alligot, pounti and the renowned Bleu d’Auvergne and Cantal cheeses.
+Packed lunches each day are part of the package.

 [per person, shared double or twin-bedded room]